 Please note that withdrawal of consent is not retrospective which means we will

 not be able to retrieve any information which has already been used in the evaluation.
 You will also be required to return any assets provided to you.

 You have a number of rights under data protection legislation.
 These are described in the ICO guidance (https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/).
 Please note that you are responsible for the data that goes on your Helm record as it is you who determines the content and the processing, such as sharing.
-Leeds City Council however is the data controller for the historic data stored on your account and is responsible for certain aspects of the data security and systems which hold that data.
+Leeds City Council however is the data controller for all data stored on your account and is responsible for all aspects of the data security and systems which hold that data.

 Taking part in this evaluation will not alter the care you receive from health and care services.
 If you decide to withdraw or decline to be included, this will not affect the quality or nature of clinical care that you receive.
 We are hoping that, through using Helm, you will have access to information that could improve your care experience.

 We ask that when entering your own notes into Helm, you maintain acceptable standards of use and restrain from entering any defamatory or offensive comments in respect of any individuals.
 Threats and slander may potentially be subject to legal action against you.

 Your medical records will still be confidential.
 They will only be looked at by people who are directly involved in your wellbeing and care.
 Your information isn’t shared with anyone who doesn’t need it to provide treatment, care and support to you.